balder-dev/balder/doc/source/basics/fixtures.rst

 Both fixtures have the same name ``calc`` and the same **execution-level**.
 First of all the **definition-scope** doesn't matter for the executed ordering of the fixtures as long as they are not referenced among each other.
-If you reference them, balder will be forced to adjust the order of them.
+If you reference them, Balder will be forced to adjust the order of them.
 However, the situation is different if you reference these fixtures.
-If you have two fixtures with the same **execution-level** and with the same name, but different **definition-scopes**, balder will select them according their **definition-scope**.
+If you have two fixtures with the same **execution-level** and with the same name, but different **definition-scopes**, Balder will select them according their **definition-scope**.

 For example, if you referencing the ``calc`` fixture from another fixture in the ``balderglob.py`` file, it will call the next higher one (related to the **definition-scope**):